 The decision tree is one of the most commonly used algorithms in supervised learning.
-It is used for both regression and classification when we use this algorithm for regression problems, it is called a regression tree.
+You can use it for both regression and classification when we use this algorithm for regression problems, it is called a regression tree.

 In real life, decision trees are very famous algorithms they are used to predict high occupancy dates for hotels, see gross margins of companies, select which flight to travel on, and the list goes on and on.